aditya-manit/cloudskew-landing/status/past-incident-reports.md

 **Status**: Resolved :heavy_check_mark:

-**Root Cause**: Still investigating.
-This page will be updated once the RCA has been concluded.
+**Root Cause**: The [CloudSkew API](./../about/cloudskew-architecture.md#web-apis) was non-responsive and had to be restarted.

 **Investigation notes**:

 * [Github issue tracking this incident](https://github.com/cloudskew/cloudskew/issues/136).
+* Unexpectedly, this API outage did not trigger our [automated alerts](./../about/cloudskew-architecture.md#incident-management).
+This issue now been fixed and the alerts are now triggering normally.

 ## 2020-11-24